hexojs/site/source/docs/index.md

 ### Install Node.js

-The best way to install Node.js is installing with [nvm](https://github.com/creationix/nvm).
+The best way to install Node.js is with [nvm](https://github.com/creationix/nvm).

 cURL: